PengJuan-AI/BigBucks/Sprint6/sprint6_review.md

-Success:
-1. Implemented the function of analyzing multiple assets and generated a comprehensive return graph for these assets
-2.
-Challenges:
-1. Make the image change dynamically as the checkbox status changes
-2.
+## User Interface
+2. Improved the graph display function
+1. Updated the real-time display of stock prices on the front-end page